 The quality of your thumbnail is a huge factor in determining how many people click-through to your video.
 Make sure your images are easy to read, enticing to the viewer and clearly tease what the video is about.
 Want to know more about optimizing your videos with the right search terms and images?
 Learn how to grow your YouTube channel using these free tactics.

-8) Promote your gaming channel across social media
+8) Learn how to get your gaming channel seen with social media

 So you’ve uploaded your crisp, gaming videos to YouTube — but how do you get more people to see them?
 Posting (or embedding) your videos on other social media platforms: Facebook, Twitter, Instagram, blogs can help your channel and your videos get more exposure to different types of audiences.
 Keep a list of places and communities (online or IRL) where you have a strong following and/or frequent communication with people.
 These are ideal places to promote your content and get valuable feedback that can help grow your YouTube channel.